-Well, it’s a very common question, and unfortunately, it’s a very common occurrence.
-For many reasons a person’s status, either visitor, or work study, expires and in Canada that could cause some serious problems as well as the United States.
+Well, they are very common questions, and unfortunately, it’s a very common occurrence.
+For many reasons a person’s status, either visitor or work-study, expires and in Canada that could cause some serious problems as well as the United States.

 Let me speak to the Canadian situation.
 If your status expires, for example, if you’re on a study permit or even a visitor’s status and you realize that, “Uh-oh, I’m out of status.
 Do I have to leave?”
 Well, not necessarily.
 You can apply for an extension or a reinstatement of your status depending upon the date of your document.